ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 Linux
 ~~~~~~~

-The Linux operating system has SSH built into it, use the Linux terminal application to connect via SSH.
+Linux has SSH built into it, use the Linux terminal application to connect via SSH.
 `PuTTY <http://www.chiark.greenend.org.uk/~sgtatham/putty/>`_ is also available for Linux.

 .. _access_vpn: